What is Data Management?

 - Principal Investigator (PI): The primary owner of the data.
 The PI is responsible for identifying an information custodian, developing a written data management plan, enacting processes necessary to confirm compliance with the plan, and for ensuring data is retained and shared according to sponsor and university requirements.

-- Colleges/Departments/Centers: Responsible for providing the necessary resources for data management, addressing related information security issues and ensuring investigator compliance with data management requirements and university policy, such as MAPP 10.05.03, Data Classification and Protection, and MAPP 10.03.06, College/Division Responsibilities for Information Technology Resources.
+- Colleges/Departments/Centers: Responsible for providing the necessary resources for data management, addressing related information security issues and ensuring investigator compliance with data management requirements and university policy, such as MAPP 08.03.01, Data Management and Sharing, and MAPP 10.03.06, College/Division Responsibilities for Information Technology Resources.

 - Division of Research (DOR): Responsible for the development of and review of compliance concerns related to a campus-wide policy for data management, particularly with regard to compliance with federal grant requirements and sponsored project agreements.
 A DOR Data Management policy is currently under development.